Share |

 Leukemia, myeloma, other blood diseases and conditions

 The VGH-based team of medical experts that make up the Leukemia/Bone Marrow Transplant Program of BC provide the specialized care and treatment required by their patients.
-People from all over the province come to VGH for the best and most progressive care and treatment for blood diseases.
+Each year in BC, approximately 2,000 new cases of blood diseases including leukemia and myeloma are diagnosed in adults.

 The Program’s research component – the Hematology Research Clinical Trials Unit (HRCTU) – provides the scientists and medical experts pursuing blood disease research with the support they need to develop and test new treatment options for patients.
 Through HRCTU clinical trials, hundreds of blood disease patients in British Columbia get access to new, improved, and potentially life-saving treatment options that would otherwise be unavailable to them.